Yes, you must be a Canadian citizen. You must also be:

 Yes, property ownership is not the determining factor on who can vote, all citizens who meet the eligibility to vote requirements, as per the Local Authorities Election Act, are eligible to vote.

-No. You would not meet the eligibility to vote criteria contained in section 47(1) of the Local Authorities Elections Act, as your place of residence must be located in Red Deer on Election Day.
+No. You would not meet the eligibility criteria of the Local Authorities Elections Act as your place of residence must be located in the City of Red Deer on Election Day.

-No, you may be a resident of only one place at a time for the purposes of voting under the Act.
-Section 48 of the Local Authorities Election Act sets out rules of residence.
+No, you may be a resident of only one place at a time for the purposes of voting under Local Authorities Election Act.